PoliceScorecard/api/docs/unit-testing-and-code-coverage-reports.md

 * Functions: 70%
 * Lines: 70%

-#### JSDoc Documentation
+## JSDoc Documentation

-Documentation is automatically generates everytime you run `npm start` and can be accessed via http://127.0.0.1:5000/docs/.
+Documentation is automatically generates every time you run `npm start` and can be accessed via http://127.0.0.1:5000/docs/.